-In the event the university engages a service provider to perform an activity in connection with one or more covered accounts, the university will take the following steps to ensure the service provider performs its activity in accordance with reasonable policies and procedures designed to detect, prevent and mitigate the risk of identity theft.
+In the event the university engages a service provider to perform an activity in connection with one or more covered accounts, the university will take the following steps to ensure the service provider performs its activity with reasonable policies and procedures designed to detect, prevent and mitigate the risk of identity theft.

 - Require, by contract, that service providers have such policies and procedures in place.